yogeshhegde/processor-sdk-doc/source/edgeai/sdk_components.rst

 Foundation Linux
 ================
-The Edge AI app stack is built on top of foundation Linux components which includes, uBoot, Linux kernels, device drivers, multimedia codecs, GPU drivers and a lot more.
-The Foundation Linux is built using the Yocto project and sources publicly available to build the entire image completely from scratch.
-We also provide an installer, which packages pre-built Linux filesystem, board support package and tools to customize Linux layers of the software stack.
+The Edge AI app stack is built on top of foundation Linux components which includes, u-boot, Linux kernels, device drivers, multimedia codecs and many more.
+Developers use the Yocto project and publicly available sources to build Foundation Linux entirely from scratch.
+We also offer an installer, which packages pre-built Linux filesystem, board support package and tools to customize Linux layers of the software stack.

 .. ifconfig:: CONFIG_part_variant in ('AM62AX')